St. John's Wort For Anxiety

 • Generalized anxiety disorder

-Systematic reviews have demonstrated the efficacy of St. John’s wort (versus placebo) when treating mild to moderate depression.
-(Studies have yet to prove that it can treat severe depression.)
-Researchers in one review found that St. John’s wort produces similar effects to antidepressant medications, concluding that it is not only as effective as but also safer than prescription medications used to treat depression.
-However, according to practice guidelines developed by the American College of Physicians—and published in the Annals of Internal Medicine—cognitive behavioral therapy and second-generation antidepressants are still considered primary treatment modalities, over complementary and alternative medicine options like St. John’s wort.
+Systematic reviews have demonstrated the efficacy of St. John’s wort (versus placebo) for treating mild to moderate depression.
+However, studies are still proving St. John’s wort's effectiveness for severe depression.
+A systematic review shows that there is currently a lack of research and evidence to support the use of St. John’s wort for severe depression.
+Researchers in one review found that St. John’s wort produces similar effects to antidepressant medications, concluding that St. John’s wort is not only as effective as but also safer than prescription medications used for depression.
+However, according to practice guidelines developed by the American College of Physicians—and published in the Annals of Internal Medicine—cognitive behavioral therapy and second-generation antidepressants are still considered primary treatment modalities for anxiety, over complementary and alternative medicine options like St. John’s wort for anxiety.

-In addition to treating mild to moderate depression, St. John's wort can help those living with insomnia and obsessive compulsive disorder better manage their mental and physical symptoms.
-St. John's wort has also historically been used as a supportive therapeutic supplement for some experiencing menopause.
-Typically used to alleviate hot flashes and mood swings, St. John's Wort has been clinically suggested as an effective supportive therapy to address menopausal symptoms.
-It can also be of use to some individuals experiencing symptoms of anxiety disorder as a result of menopause by treating the bodily changes brought on by menopause.
+In addition to being used for mild to moderate depression, St. John's wort may help those living with insomnia, seasonal affective disorder, and obsessive compulsive disorder better manage their mental and physical symptoms.
+St. John's wort has also historically been used for supportive therapeutic supplement for some experiencing menopause.
+Typically, St. John’s wort for menopause is used to alleviate hot flashes and mood swings.
+St. John's Wort has been clinically suggested as an effective supportive therapy to address menopausal symptoms.
+St. John’s wort can also be of use for some individuals experiencing symptoms of anxiety disorder as a result of menopause by treating the bodily changes brought on by menopause.

 Overall, though, research into the efficacy of St. John’s wort when treating anxiety has produced mixed results.
-There is evidence that it can relieve symptoms of anxiety that arise out of a depressive disorder.
+There is evidence that St. John’s wort can relieve symptoms of anxiety that arise out of a depressive disorder.
 However, there is limited proof of its effectiveness for individuals living with anxiety disorders alone.
 For example, in a placebo-controlled pilot study, researchers found that St. John’s wort failed to improve symptoms of social phobia.
-Additional research continues to be done, though.
+Additional research continues to be done on St. John’s wort for anxiety, though.

-There is also evidence that St. John’s wort can improve mood in people who aren’t living with a mental health challenge.
-In one study, researchers found that healthy volunteers experienced a positive shift in emotional processing.
+There is also evidence that St. John’s wort can improve mood for people who aren’t living with a mental health challenge.
+In one study, researchers found that healthy volunteers experienced a positive shift in emotional processing when taking St. John’s wort.

-Can you use St. John’s wort as your main anxiety disorder treatment method?
+Can you use St. John’s wort as an anxiety treatment method?

-While a successful and helpful treatment protocol looks different for each patient based on their own unique experience, St. John's wort can be used by many as a helpful addition to other types of treatment methods, such as talk therapy or pharmaceutical intervention.
-Speaking with a clinician may help you to determine if this supplement is an appropriate form of intervention to be used exclusively or if you may benefit from pairing it with other supportive therapy types.
+While a successful and helpful treatment protocol looks different for each patient based on their own unique experience, St. John's wort (hypericum perforatum) can be used by many for a helpful addition to other types of treatment methods, such as talk therapy or pharmaceutical intervention.
+Speaking with a clinician may help you to determine if St. John’s wort is an appropriate form of intervention to be used exclusively for anxiety or if you may benefit from pairing it with other supportive therapy types.

 Getty/Vadym Pastukh